Skip to content ↓

 November

 In Science, we are learning about Forces and Magnets.
 Last week we carried out an investigation to see if friction affects the distance a toy car will travel down a ramp.
 The children made their predictions and then tested different surfaces to explore their ideas and come to a conclusion.
 This week the children were exploring magnetic and non-magnetic materials and how not all metals are magnetic.
+They learnt about different types of magnets and carried out an investigation to see which magnets are the strongest and can pick up the most paper clips.
+The results were very different for each group!

 October

 This week it is International Week and our class have been learning about Italy.
 We made pizzas to sell at the food event and welcomed a visitor into our class to teach us some Italian.
-We are able to find Italy on a map and discuss some Italian landmarks.
+We are able to find Italy on a map and discuss some of the Italian landmarks.

 September